^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of lymph node inflammation
+Causes of inflammation of the lymph nodes

-There are two types of lymphadenitis: specific and non-specific.
+There are two types of lymphadenitis: specific and nonspecific.

 Symptoms of inflammation of the lymph nodes